-Volunteer-driven humanitarian support for refugees in Serbia
+Volunteer-driven humanitarian support for refugees in Bosnia and Herzegovina

 The following interviews were conducted by our volunteers starting in January of this year, following human rights reporting guidelines drafted by the Hungarian Helsinki Committee.
 Unless otherwise stated, all interviews were recorded and conducted in the victim’s native language through our translator.
 Personal identifying information has been removed for reasons of safety and anonymity.